Harrisinho17/CyclisticCaseStudy/README.md

 ---
 ## **Project Status**
-- Currently Working on SQL Scripts to extract the Data I want for visualizations.
+- Currently Working on SQL Scripts to extract the data I want for visualizations.

 ## **Project Overview**